vasilisgeorgiadis/spikesift/README.md

 - ⚡ **Parallelizable** across segments
 - 🧩 **Modular design** — sort, merge, split, and compare segments
 - 🎯 **Minimal parameter tuning**, even for short recordings
+- 💾 Reads data directly from disk — no need to convert or preprocess
+- 🧽 Clean and non-intrusive — does not modify your data or create intermediate files

 ---